 The problems

-Obviously, I had to cancel my Xmas family reunion.
+Obviously, I had to cancel my Christmas family reunion.
 I was there the second day The Gatwick Fiasco happened, so all the next flights were already booked by 75.000 people disrupted the day before.
 I talked to some Italians who even tried to rent a car to go back, but none were left available.

 And only because I was unfortunate enough to be there at the wrong time.